Soumya0190/Fabflix/README.md

    - #### Explain how Connection Pooling is utilized in the Fabflix code.
 1. For Fabflix, I have added added connection pool settings in resources in context.xml
-2. for slaveDB (read operations), I have used resource name = jdbc/moviedb
+2. For slaveDB (read only operations), I have used resource name = jdbc/moviedb

 <Resource name="jdbc/moviedb"
           auth="Container"
           driverClassName="com.mysql.jdbc.Driver"